christopher-wild/FAIR4RS-Packaging/episodes/creating-packages.md

 The `[build-system]` table specifies information required to build your project directory into a package.
 The main key in this table is `requires`, this key states what build tool(s) should be used to do this building.
 There are multiple popular [build tools](https://packaging.python.org/en/latest/guides/tool-recommendations/#build-backends) that can be used to build your project, in this tutorial we will use `setuptools`, as it is simple and very popular.

 ### [project]
-The `[project]` table is where your packages core metadata is declared.
+The `[project]` table is where your package's core metadata is declared.

 ::: callout
 ### pyproject.toml documentation